dkuhn/pixelate_photo_game/README.md

 You can add name and url of photo of interest as key,value pairs in the dictionary.

+You can change the value of the RESOLUTIONS to change degree of pixelation and DURATION to change time how long one pixelated photo is shown.

 # Output
 Example of animated gif results shown below.
+Can you guess what it is?

 ![Animated gif of a flower](examples/violett_flower.gif?raw=true "Flower")
 ![Animated gif of a flower](examples/green_leaf.gif?raw=true "Leaf")